mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column definitions

-The columns of the grid are definied with the `columns` prop.
+Grid columns are definied with the `columns` prop.
-The grid expects an array of objects.
+`columns` expects an array of objects.
 The columns should have this type: `ColDef[]`.

-The `field` is the only required property.
-It's the identifier of the column.
-It's also used to map with `RowData` values.
+`field` is the only required property since it's the column identifier.
+It's also used to match with `RowData` values.

 ```ts
 interface ColDef {